dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 \
 **_So practice, practice, practice._**

-### Entry level
+### Entry pathways

 Many professionals I spoke with started out in a different area to cyber (e.g. helpdesk or finance), then pivoted into cyber from within the same organisation.
 This may be a good entry point, because you can leverage the reputation you have built with stakeholders and clients. \
 \
-There are also entry level programs, such as the CyberCX Academy which I mentioned previously, and genearl graduate programs available to students completing a degree or higher.
+There are also entry level programs, such as the CyberCX Academy which I mentioned previously, and graduate programs available to students completing a degree or higher.\
+\
+Some organisations will ask TAFE teachers to recommend their top students.
+Therefore, if you're doing TAFE courses, perform your best and maybe it will result in a recommendation.\
+\
+And finally, the most obvious is the old help desk / IT support.
+I've been hesitant to do this and it's not because I'm not willing to do that type of work, but most people know that it is not the most rewarding and, to me, it really feels like a drastic step backward from my previous career.
+I will try other avenues first, but I'm not discounting it completely.

 ### Career Changers